A Guide to Locum Tenens Work for Physicians and Advanced Practitioners

 A locum tenens physician or advanced practitioner temporarily fills the role of another medical professional at a healthcare facility.
 Locum tenens work emerged in the late 1970s as rural facilities struggled to hire enough staff to meet the care needs of local patients, forcing them to turn to temporary healthcare professionals to fill an endemic physician and advanced practitioner shortage.
 Today, locum tenens has become an increasingly popular form of work that promises continued growth and a flexible schedule.

-Flexibility, travel, and higher pay: The benefits of locum tenens work for physicians and advanced practitioners.
+Benefits of locum tenens work for physicians and advanced practitioners

 Locum tenens work is in demand among physicians and advanced practitioners because of the numerous benefits it offers.
 Take on locum tenens work in a full-time capacity or in addition to your permanent position, and transform your work experience with a few of the following benefits:

-- Greater work flexibility: Choose the location, practice, patient load, and schedule.
+Choose the location, practice, patient load, and schedule.
 Locum tenens offer increased flexibility, so you never have to miss the next major event in your life.
-One of our CRNAs shared, “Medicus goes above and beyond when negotiating contract extensions and finding a schedule that fits my life,”.
+One of our CRNAs shared, “Medicus goes above and beyond when negotiating contract extensions and finding a schedule that fits my life.”

-- Endless travel opportunities: Locum tenens assignments can be 10 or 3,000 miles from home.
-If you are looking to work in a major city like Boston or in a quiet rural community such as Rumford, Maine – we have you covered.
+Locum tenens assignments can be 10 or 3,000 miles from home.
+We have you covered if you want to work in a major city like Boston or in a quiet rural community such as Rumford, Maine.
 In addition, Medicus handles all travel logistics so you can focus on what matters most, supporting communities in need of your care.

-- Additional income: On average, across all specialties, locum tenens physicians and advanced practitioners often earn increased pay when compared to permanent positions.
-Your dedicated recruiter at Medicus will serve as your ultimate advocate, negotiating rates on your behalf to help you secure the highest compensation possible.
+On average, across all specialties, locum tenens physicians and advanced practitioners often earn increased pay when compared to permanent positions.
+Your dedicated recruiter at Medicus will be your ultimate advocate, negotiating rates on your behalf to help you secure the highest compensation possible.
 Many permanent physicians and advanced practitioners will work locum tenens assignments in addition to their permanent job to earn extra income and travel to a new place.

 Our Anesthesiologist shared, “I enjoy working with my Medicus recruiter.
 He closely communicates my regular and additional assignments, and he tries to get the best possible pay for my work.
 I also really like the credentialing and travel departments – they have added great value to my work with Medicus.”.
 The combination of the above benefits leads to higher job satisfaction and greater work-life balance for physicians and advanced practitioners.
 Whether you are working locum tenens full time or in conjunction with your permanent job, you’re able to choose the where, the when, and the how of your own career.

-First, it is important to get licensed in the states where you want to work — the Interstate Medical Licensure Compact (IMLC) offers an expedited path to obtaining multiple state licenses with a single application.
+First, getting licensed in the states where you want to work is important — the Interstate Medical Licensure Compact (IMLC) offers an expedited path to obtaining multiple state licenses with a single application.
 The Medicus licensing team helps you through the process, ensuring you have the necessary documentation, and we also cover the cost!
-Prospective locum tenens physicians and advanced practitioners typically work through a staffing agency that has existing partnerships with healthcare facilities and medical boards throughout the United States.
+Prospective locum tenens physicians and advanced practitioners typically work through a staffing agency with partnerships with healthcare facilities and medical boards throughout the United States.

 “Medicus manages all of the licensing and logistics for me,” said one Emergency Medicine Physician.
 “My licensing coordinator was very knowledgeable about the process and quickly helped to expedite the licensing process for me.”